HomeLatest NewsCyber SecurityTo mitigate data breaches, Sebi issues cybersecurity framework for KYC registration agencies

 KRAs will have to define responsibilities of its employees, outsourced staff, and employees of vendors, members and other entities, who may have privileged access to the networks.
 Further, such staff should also be subject to stringent supervision, monitoring and access restrictions.

-They need to establish a reporting procedure to facilitate communication of unusual activities and events to the designated officer in a timely manner.
+They need to establish a reporting procedure to facilitate communication of unusual activities and to the designated officer in a timely manner.

 KRAs should establish appropriate security monitoring systems and processes to facilitate continuous monitoring of security events and timely detection of unauthorised or malicious activities, held in contractual or fiduciary capacity, by internal and external parties.